 Start By Learning The Classic Mistakes

-Why learn the mistakes?
+Why learn the mistakes to developing a winning roulette strategy?
 Because you’re probably making them.
 And that’s because you don’t understand them.
 Always start with the right table games to play which are explained in other articles.

 The average roulette player has little to no proper education regarding basic math and statistics.
 If you frequently visit roulette message boards and are well-educated, you’d often see educated members ostracized by the less-educated members.
 Often names are thrown around like the “math boys” – referring to members who reveal basic math, which explain why a particular approach or roulette system wont work.
 It’s a bit like a “flat-Earther” calling an astronaut a “round-Earther”.

 One thing you’ll learn is that math is undeniable.
 Never will 1+1 = 5.